codemagic-ci-cd/codemagic-sample-projects/integrations/codecov_integration_demo_project/README.md

            if (( $(echo "$code_coverage < $CODE_COVERAGE_TARGET" | bc) )); then { echo "code coverage is less than expected" && exit 1; }; fi
         test_report: test-results/flutter.json
 ```

-After successfully passing this stage, Codecov upload comes.
+The next step is to upload the coverage results to Codecov.
 The following script is required to install the Codecov uploader and push the results to your Codecov account:
 ```
     - name: Codecov upload
     script: |